Famous Rivers in Ottawa and their Tributaries

 Like other rivers, this river also supports various plant and animal life.
 Its shore includes wetlands, meadows, and forests that act habitable for several ecosystems and are home to several species of mammals, birds, and amphibians.

-The river is also rich with fish that also contribute to the economy.
+The river is also rich with fish that contribute to the economy.

-To conclude, this river is an important Ottawa River tributary and is very important to eastern Ontario.
+This river is a crucial Ottawa River tributary essential to eastern Ontario.
 Combined with its natural beauty, historical importance, and recreational activities, it is one of the most significant rivers in Ottawa that holds a special place in the hearts of the locals and visitors.

 3. Mississippi River

 The Mississippi River is a tributary of the Ottawa River that flows through eastern Ontario in Canada.
-This is entirely different from the Mississippi River that flows through the United States.
+This differs entirely from the Mississippi River flowing through the United States.

 3.1 Length